-Because of his intellect and his positions in time, geography, and theology, Chytraeus became actively involved in event leading to the development and adoption of the Formula of Concord.
+Because of his intellect and his positions in time, geography, and theology, Chytraeus became actively involved in events leading to the development and adoption of the Formula of Concord.
 In 1574, he completely rewrote the articles on Free will and the Lord's Supper from the Swabian Concord.
 This work was integrated with the Maulbronn Formula and led to the 1576 Torgau Book.
 While he completely approved of this confession, he saw it transformed over the next year into the Bergic Book, our present-day Formula of Concord.
 While he was uncomfortable with the vehemence of some of this book's statements, he still considered it a true and orthodox exposition of Scripture and Luther's teachings and signed it as one of the six theologian co-authors.

 While Chytraeus wrote many books, only few have been translated.
 Two are available through Repristination Press

 Generally heralded as "The last of the fathers of the Lutheran Church," David Chytraeus entered eternal rest on 25 June 1600, the 70th anniversary of the Presentation of the Augsburg Confession

 .
 Because of this date conflict and since the following several days are occupied on the LCMS sanctorial calendar, I've chosen to commemorate him on his birthday.